Secure-Embedded-Systems/woot2025-GlitchGluck/example1/physical-exp/README.md

 ### Input

 - `scanin/`
   Contains the scan-in scan state obtained during the fault-free simulation.
+This data is prepared to set up the processor for the attack.

 ### Fault-Free Output